graysky2/streamzap/README.md

 ## Option #1 - Full featured operation of mplayer, mythtv, and kodi using LIRC.
 ### Setup LIRC
 * Install lirc for your distro.
-* Place lircd.conf.streamzap-new in /etc/lirc/lircd.conf.d renaming it to streamzap.conf
-* Place 90-streamzap.conf in /etc/X11/xorg.conf.d which causes X to ignore the remote without LIRC.
+* Place `streamzap.conf` in `/etc/lirc/lircd.conf.d` and place `90-streamzap.conf` in `/etc/X11/xorg.conf.d` which causes X to ignore the remote without LIRC.
 This step is required.
 * Restart X if you just did the aforementioned step for the first time.
 * Start lirc using your init system (systemd, openrc, upstart, etc.)